See this page in: English

 Upon returning to Minnesota, they develop an action plan and put it into place in their communities.

-Youth Exploring Leadership and Learning Out Loud!
-(YELLO!) is a four-day leadership conference.
+Youth Exploring Leadership and Learning Opportunities (YELLO) is a four-day leadership conference.
 Youth from all over Minnesota join in:

 - Group discussions

 - Service opportunities